Updated: Jan 31

 • Employees in retail businesses have a habit of walking off with merchandise.

 • Of course, computer fraud by employees has many facets, many of which involve a fraudulent transfer of funds by an employee.

-Although the embezzlement from resale documents may not be "main stream", here are some things that are almost always present with embezzlement in small business, including management companies:
+Although the embezzlement from resale documents may not be "mainstream", here are some things that are almost always present with embezzlement in small businesses, including management companies:

 • The employee was extremely close to the owner and felt like "family".
 The owner gave full authority to an employee to handle the company's finances and trusted the employee completely.

 • There was minimal or no review of the employee's work.
 It is a closely held company. employee embezzled from the company and nearly sent it into bankruptcy. (these are cited from reference *2)

 True Stories from HOA

 Here are three escalating cases of resale documents embezzlement of which I have personal knowledge and permission to share.